nuttycom/aftok/README.md

 progress.

-At this point it's important to point out that, even though a collaborator may cease contributing to a project (or may have forked the project, or been exiled from the project by the other collaborators, a process that will be described later), the compensation for their contribution up to that point does not immediately go to zero, as it would be the case when someone stops getting paid when they leave a traditional corporation; instead, their logged time is paid
+At this point it's important to point out that, even though a collaborator may cease contributing to a project (or may have forked the project, or been forked away from by the other collaborators, a process that will be described later), the compensation for their contribution up to that point does not immediately go to zero, as it would be the case when someone stops getting paid when they leave a traditional corporation; instead, their logged time is paid